- Episode Number - The season and episode number, based on the sequencing of my official DVD sets

 Landmark Episodes

 I decided it made sense to collect a "must-see" list of episodes for those looking to hit the highlights of the series.
 These episodes include important moments in the development of main/recurring characters; firsts or one-time appearances; important moments in Eternian or Etherian history; and what I consider to be the best stories.
+The most logical place to track this label seemed to be the Connected Episodes category, so that is where it is located.
 It's no surprise to me that I was unable to limit this list as well as I should have.
 If you go to the Search page and look up only He-Man's Landmark Episodes, you will find that the number currently totals to 32 - almost exactly 25% of the full number of MOTU episodes.
-As I write this, She-Ra is on track to yield an even higher percentage.
+Though She-Ra had fewer landmarks at 26, due to its lower overall episode count that makes an even higher percentage, at around 28% - and that's not counting the Honorable mention category of episodes I added onto POP!
 Obviously watching just these episodes would be a bit of an investment of time.
 Even now I find myself itching to add more episodes to the list.
-The most logical place to track this label seemed to be the Connected Episodes category, so for now that is where it is located.

 Interesting bit of trivia: if you compare my MOTU Landmark Episodes to those without Skeletor, you will find almost zero accordance between them.
 It appears that I prefer Skeletor episodes!